fluent/fluent-bit-docs/pipeline/inputs/kubernetes-events.md

 ```

 ### Event Timestamp

-Event timestamp will be created from the first existing field in the following order of precedence: lastTimestamp, firstTimestamp, metadata.creationTimestamp
+Event timestamps are created from the first existing field, based on the following
+order of precedence:

+1. `lastTimestamp`
+1. `firstTimestamp`
+1. `metadata.creationTimestamp`